Phoenicia: Religion

-Religious institutions in Tyre called marzeh (𐤌𐤓𐤆𐤄, "place of reunion"), did much to foster social bonding and "kin" loyalty.
+Religious institutions in Tyre called marzeh (𐤌𐤓𐤆𐤄, 'place of reunion'), did much to foster social bonding and "kin" loyalty.
 Marzeh held banquets for their membership on festival days, and many developed into elite fraternities.
 Each marzeh nurtured congeniality and community through a series of ritual meals shared among trusted kin in honor of deified ancestors.
 In Carthage, which had developed a complex republican system of government, the marzeh may have played a role in forging social and political ties among citizens; Carthaginians were divided into different institutions that were solidified through communal feasts and banquets.
 Such festival groups may also have composed the voting cohort for selecting members of the city-state's Assembly.

 The Phoenicians made votive offerings to their gods, namely in the form of figurines and pottery vessels.
-Hundreds of figurines and fragments have been recovered from the Mediterranean, often spanning centuries between them, suggesting they were cast into the sea to ensure safe travels.
-Since the Phoenicians were predominantly seafaring people, it is speculated that many of their rituals were performed at sea or aboard ships.
+Figurines and votive fragments have been found in ceremonial favissae, underground storage spaces for sacred objects, in the temples grounds of the Temple of the Obelisks in Byblos, the Phoenician sanctuary of Kharayeb in the hinterland of Tyre, and the Temple of Eshmun north of Sidon, among others.
+Votive gifts were also recovered all over the Mediterranean, often spanning centuries between them, suggesting they were cast into the sea to ensure safe travels.
+Since the Phoenicians were predominantly a seafaring people, some sources have speculated that many of their rituals were performed at sea or aboard ships.
 However, the specific nature of these practices is unknown.
+On land they were renowned temple builders, perhaps inspiring elements of the architecture of the First Temple, the Temple of Solomon.
+According to William G. Dever, an archaeologist and scholar of the Old Testament, described features of the Solomonic Temple such as its longitudinal tripartite plan, fine furnishings, and elaborate decorative motifs were clearly inspired by Phoenician examples.